ideabrian/website-content/post/netlify-functions/index.md

 If you are familiar with AWS Lambda, the function code will be familiar to you.
 If you've never used it, no worries - here's a brief overview of the parameters our handler receives:

-- `event` is an object that contains data on the request
+- `event` an object that contains data from the request
 - `context` contains the user information when using Identity for user authentication
-- `callback` is a function we can use to create a response
+- `callback` is a function we can use to create our response

 The simplest thing we can do is return a positive response.
-To do so, we use the `callback()` method:
+We'll use the `callback()` method:

 ```js
 exports.handler = (event, context, callback) => {